sirzohaib/phonon/README.md

 # Phonon
-Clean and Minimal CLI Music Player
+Clean and Minimal CLI Music Player.

+## Brief description:
+This is a clean and minimal CLI music player written in C++, it utilized `httplib.h`, `nlohmann/json.hpp`, `miniaudio.h` and it requires `OpenSSL`.
+It uses the Audius API, go to https://audius.org for more information on Audius.
+Audius provides the music.
+It is a decentralized music streaming platform.

 ## Table of Contents
 - [Features](#features)